Noelle-Pastor/Predictive-Demand-Forecasting-for-Foodbanks/README.md

 # Predictive-Demand-Forecasting-for-Foodbanks
 **IN PROGRESS** |
-Coding a machine learning model in python using sci-kit learn that predicts daily demand for food banks.
-Building an interactive dashboard in Tableau that visualizes forecasted daily client demand, resulting in potential optimized inventory management and reduction in food waste.
+This project trains a machine learning model in python using sci-kit learn to predict daily demand for food banks.
+The final deliverable is an interactive dashboard in Tableau that visualizes the forecasted weekly client demand, resulting in optimized inventory management and reduction in food waste.

+**CURRENT STAGE** |
+DONE: Generated synthesized foodbank data and obtained public unemployment and SNAP application data.
+NOW: Building ML model in Python using sci-kit learn.
+NEXT: Build dashboard visualizing forecasted demand.
+FUTURE: Present live demo to local food banks in an effort to implement this helpful tool and make real impact on my local community.